• Skip to primary navigation

 Laura

-Start a new family holiday tradition this year by cutting a native Christmas tree from a forest just 30 minutes outside Denver.
-On Saturday, December 7, 2024, Golden Gate Canyon State Park will hold a Christmas Tree Cut.
-The park is offering 250 permits (through a lottery) for cutting a Christmas tree in selected areas of the park.
+Start a holiday tradition this year by cutting a native Christmas tree from a forest just 30 minutes outside Denver.
+On Saturday, December 6, 2025, Golden Gate Canyon State Park will hold a Christmas Tree Cut.
+The park is offering 250 permits (through a lottery) for cutting a tree in selected areas.
+Christmas tree permits are issued through a lottery system.
+You can apply for a permit from November 1 through November 15.
 The permit cost is $35 per tree, with a limit of one permit per household.
 Here’s how it works:

 Pick out your own Christmas tree and cut it down yourself for $35 if you get one of the lottery permits.
 Source: DepositPhotos

 The special permits must be bought through the CPW shop.
-The link will appear on the CPW Shop website under “Visit a park – special events.”
+The link will appear on the CPW Shop website under “Visit a park – Special Events – Christmas Tree Draw.”

 You will only be charged if you’re chosen to chop.